 Roosevelt National Forest

-Needing a dog-friendly, quick hike with a rewarding view to knock out before packing up and leaving Estes Park our last morning there, we chose Lily Mountain just outside of town.
+Needing a dog-friendly, quick hike with a rewarding view to knock out on our last morning before packing up and leaving, we chose Lily Mountain just outside of town.
 It’s a pretty easy two miles up to a rock scramble, at the top of which you get a 360° view of Estes Park and the Rockies beyond.
 It was freezing on the unprotected clifftop, but completely worth it.